 Message delivery status report procedures

 According to TS 23.554, the Legacy 3GPP Message Gateway, the non-3GPP Message Gateway or the Application server can ask for a message delivery status report from the MSGin5G Server.

+When the Legacy 3GPP Message Gateway, the non-3GPP Message Gateway or the Application server sends a message to the MSGin5G Server, it can indicate to subscribe a message delivery status report implicitly.
+Thus it is proposed to use the new service of Nas_Communication Service and Ngw_Communication Service and following table shows the Nas_Communication Service Operation and Ngw_Communication Service Operation.